PECOS-packages/PECOS/README.md

 - Language: Python 3.5.2+ (with optional C and C++ extensions)

 ## Contact

+ For questions or suggestions, please feel free to contact the author:

    - Ciarán Ryan-Anderson, ciaran@pecos.io

 ## Getting Started

-To get started, check out the documentation in the "docs" folder.
-You can also see the documentation on Read the Docs
+To get started, check out the documentation in the "docs" folder or find it online at:
-here:

 https://quantum-pecos.readthedocs.io